CHW, promotor de salud, community health aide, peer educator — have you ever heard these titles and wondered what the difference is?

 Community health is a field of public health that specializes in the health and well-being of entire communities by promoting health initiatives in specific regions.
-This approach allows the population to receive relevant preventive healthcare depending on their social determinants, their race, and their cultural needs.
+With this approach, population are able to receive relevant preventive healthcare depending on their social determinants, their race, and their cultural needs.

 Is Community Health Worker the same as a community outreach worker?

-Community Health Workers have many different titles.
-Depending on where you are, a Community Outreach Worker may be the same as a CHW.
+Community Health Workers have many different titles depending on where you are.
+So yes, a Community Outreach Worker may be the same as a CHW in your area.

-Outreach planning is key in promoting CHW programs and helping communities benefit from the services offered by local organizations.
-Outreach programs can include engaging with local media (newspapers, TV channels, radio stations, and more) and participating in local events promoting health services.
+This may seem confusing, but outreach planning is key in promoting CHW programs and helping communities benefit from the services offered by local organizations.
+Outreach programs support this mission and inform the community about the services available.
+One way this can be done is by engaging with local media (newspapers, TV channels, radio stations, and more) and participating in local events promoting health services.

-Much like CHWs, Community outreach workers are the primary link between citizens and nonprofit or government organizations whose goal is to improve the quality of life in the communities they serve.
-However, Community outreach workers focus mainly on educating the community about the services the organization offers and inviting them to take part.
+Plus, much like CHWs, community outreach workers are the primary link between citizens and nonprofit or government organizations whose goal is to improve the quality of life in the communities they serve.
+However, community outreach workers focus mainly on educating the community about the services the organization offers and inviting them to take part.